jonnysdavis/Jonny-Personal-Page/content/posts/2024-06-01-neuropant.md

   - Fiction
 categories: Fiction
-description: A loveblind hacker ready to go to any length to create a device to improve the life of his sigh-impaired labmate.
+description: A loveblind hacker ready to go to any length to create a device to improve the life of his sight-impaired labmate.
 weight: 0
 cover:
   hidden: false